Here’s everything about playing while charging: Damages your phone’s battery?

 By and large, it is perfectly safe for your phone and its battery to game while you charge the phone.
 Actually, that’s underselling it.

-In most circumstances, playing while the phone is plugged in is better for the battery than otherwise.
+In most circumstances, playing while the phone is plugged in is better for the phone’s battery than otherwise.
 Now, it’s perfectly safe to play games while the phone is not plugged in, but if you really want to maximize your battery’s lifespan, it will help to know how leaving it plugged in can be a good thing.

-#1 Smart Charging
+#1 Smart Charging Process

 Intelligent Charging The crux of the matter lies in smart charging.
 We’ll delve into other aspects of battery health shortly, and you’ll understand why this is the key to preserving battery longevity.

 Your phone boasts some clever design features, which isn’t just a nod to the skilled engineers.
 It refers to the fact that your phone’s charging and battery systems can make decisions based on their programming.
 In simpler terms, when you plug your phone into a charger, it draws power from the charger instead of the battery.
+This intelligent system helps in maintaining the battery capacity by ensuring that the battery is not constantly in use while charging.

 Older, non-smart systems couldn’t do this.
 In those instances, the phone and battery both drew power from the charger, which meant the battery was constantly in use even while charging.
 Smart systems, on the other hand, let the battery rest as the charger supplies the necessary power.